 Combining the fire station, training centre, and administrative functions into one new facility will improve fire response times, create operational efficiencies, and optimize the capital investment required to accommodate these functions over the long term.

-We expect construction to begin in early 2020, and last for about 18 to 24 months.
-The new centre should open in the fall of 2021.
+We expect construction to begin in fall 2019, and last for about 18 to 24 months.
+The new centre should open in fall 2021.

 Current status and progress updates